 How long do dental implants last?

 Barring any complications, dental implants should last at least 10 years and probably much longer.
-Current teeth implant survival rates are 95.4% after 10 years, according to studies which also describes some reasons for dental implant failure.
+Current teeth implant survival rates are 95.4% after 10 years.

 Do dental implants hurt?

-The placement of the implant itself is done under local or general anaesthetic, so although it may feel strange, it shouldn't be painful.
-But, as with any surgical procedure, some discomfort is normal in the days after as you recover.
-Your mouth may be sore at the implant site and you'll need to be careful what you eat.
+The placement of the implant itself is done under local or general anaesthetic, so it shouldn’t be painful.
+But, some discomfort is normal in the days after as you recover.

 How long does the dental implant process take?

-Traditional teeth implants are fitted in two or three stages spanning the best part of a year.
+Traditional teeth implants are fitted over the course of almost a year.
 It takes four to six months just for the implant to fuse with your jaw bone, after which time the abutment and crown are fitted.

 What should I expect after tooth implant surgery?

-It's normal to experience some soreness, bruising, swelling and/or light bleeding immediately after having a tooth implant placed.
-Your dentist will give you medication to help manage any pain, and these symptoms should improve within a couple of days (contact your dentist if they don't).
+It’s normal to experience some soreness, bruising, swelling and/or light bleeding immediately after having a tooth implant placed.
+Your dentist will give you medication to help manage any pain.

 What can I eat after dental implant surgery?